dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 # 9. Conclusion

-  1. Creating the basic Microblaze architecture running requires many configuration steps.
-While writing this tutorial I had one working reference project and created a new project describing each step.
+  1. Getting this the basic Microblaze architecture running requires many configuration steps.
+While writing this tutorial I had one working reference project and I created a new project to describe each step.
 The first time I ended up with a bootloader that did not fit in the BRAM.
 Somehow, somewhere the Microblaze cache size was set to 16 kB, instead of the required 32 kB.
 I suspect the block automation step to be the culprit.
 Luckily by checking the linker script in the SDK this was easy to find and correct.
   2. When working in Linux check your Locale settings as described in the tutorial.
 If set wrongly the MIG7 wizard will not snow essential settings.
   3. The Eclipse SDK crashed a few times resulting in a locked SDK which could not be restarted.
 Remove .lock files from the .metadata in src/sdk/workspace to get it working again.
+  4. Although lwIP is compiling I haven't had the time to do actual internet tests.
+The peripheral test example application however indicates the the ethernet phy is working.
+  5. Performance of the Microblaze has not been checked in this tutorial.

 The VHDL code can be found in the [Basic\_microblaze](https://github.com/dwjbosman/basic_microblaze_nexys4_ddr) repository.

+The next step will be to implement an AXI device that presents a memory mapped interface to the audio synthesis engine.
+Using the lwIP stack and some C code will then allow us to send commands to the synthesis engine via UDP.